rails/rails/guides/source/association_basics.md

 #### Methods Added by [`has_one`](#has-one)

-The `has_one` association creates a one-to-one match with another model.
-In database terms, this association says that the other class contains the foreign key.
-If this class contains the foreign key, then you should use `belongs_to` instead.

 When you declare a `has_one` association,  the declaring class automatically gains numerous methods related to the association.
-Some of these include:
+Some of these are:

 * `association`
 * `association=(associate)`